Political Thrillers

 My favorite of Follett's works would have to be the Kingsbridge series, set in medieval England in a small rural river town where a huge, beautiful cathedral is being constructed.
 These long historical novels were not political thrillers, but the third book, A Column of Fire (which I've just finished and loved) is both historically accurate, and riddled with political intrigue.
 This is set during the reign of Elizabeth I in England, her conflicts with Mary, Queen of Scots, war between Papist Catholics and English Puritans; the horrific attempted extermination of the Huguenots in France, and the Spanish Armada.
 I just finished reading this literary epic and it is brilliant (and suspenseful as well, with heroes and villains of purest sort.

 Political thrillers go back to Alexander Dumas in France, with his Three Musketeers books loaded with political conspiracies.
-Joseph Conrad even contributed to this new genre with The Secret Agent
+Joseph Conrad even contributed to this new genre with The Secret Agent.

 But the political thriller became a real hard-boiled action genre with the onset of the Cold War.